Fight over U.S. spending bill rekindles immigration debate

-WASHINGTON, March 16 (Reuters) - As another U.S. government funding deadline looms, a huge spending bill is ground zero in the latest battle between Republicans and Democrats in Congress over President Donald Trump’s push to toughen immigration policy.

-Lawmakers have until March 23 to work out how to fund government agencies for the next six months.
-But their behind-the-scenes negotiations are caught up in the immigration issue.
+Lawmakers have until March 23 to work out how to fund an array of government agencies for the next six months.
+But their behind-the-scenes negotiations are complicated by the immigration issue.

 Republicans are seeking hundreds of millions of dollars more for the Department of Homeland Security to expand the number of beds for immigrant detainees and to hire more federal agents to patrol U.S. borders and the country’s interior.